Miyagino-ku, Sendai: History

 The area of present-day Miyagino-ku was part of ancient Mutsu Province, and has been settled since at least the Japanese Paleolithic period.
-The area was inhabited by the Emishi people, and came under the control of the Yamato dynasty during the late Nara period from their base at Tagajō.
+The area was inhabited by the Emishi people, and came under the control of the imperial dynasty during the late Nara period from their base at Tagajō.
 During the Heian period, the provincial capital of Mutsu Province was located near the vicinity of Iwakiri Station.
 The area was later controlled by the Northern Fujiwara clan of Hiraizumi.
 During the Sengoku period, the area was dominated by various samurai clans before coming under the control of the Date clan during the Edo period, who ruled Sendai Domain under the Tokugawa shogunate.
 With the April 1, 1889 establishment of the post-Meiji restoration municipalities system, the area became part of Miyagi District of Miyagi Prefecture.
 The area was annexed by the city of Sendai on 1 November 1987.